Skip to main content

 If you regularly use scientific software that isn’t already in Homebrew or Brewsci, please consider contributing a formula, or, if your software is too unstable or specialized, starting a Homebrew tap for your own tools.
 I maintain my own tap that I add to whenever I come across bio software that doesn’t already exist in Homebrew-science.
 Consult the Formula Cookbook for tips on crafting Homebrew formulae.

-If you found this post useful, please consider supporting my work with some brain food 🍫.
+If you found this post useful, please consider supporting my work with an avocado toast 🥑.